bcoles/kasld/docs/usage.md

 mmap probe.
 Neither quantity is randomized there, so neither sits in a randomization window — but each still has an architectural bracket, so both rows are always present and state it.
-Where the pitch is not a modelled randomization granule the `Align` column reads `-` rather than inventing a grid, and the search space follows it.
+Where the pitch is not a modelled randomization granule the `Grain` column reads `-` rather than inventing a grid, and the search space follows it.

 Addresses are never zero-padded: a 16 MiB physical address would otherwise wear